sapegin/textlint-rule-diacritics/Readme.md

 Read more about [configuring textlint](https://github.com/textlint/textlint/blob/master/docs/configuring.md).

-## Changelog
+## Change log

-The changelog can be found on the [Releases page](https://github.com/sapegin/textlint-rule-diacritics/releases).
+The change log can be found on the [Releases page](https://github.com/sapegin/textlint-rule-diacritics/releases).

 ## Contributing